 A cube is a three-dimensional object that has 6 congruent square faces.
 Dimensions of all the 6 square faces of the cube are the same.
 A cube is sometimes also referred to as a regular hexahedron or as a square prism.
 It is one of the 5 platonic solids.
 Some real-life examples of a cube are an ice cube, a Rubik's cube, a regular dice, etc. Let us learn about a cube along with its formulas, a few solved examples, and practice questions here.

-A cube is a 3-D solid object with six square faces and all the sides of a cube are of the same length.
-The cube is also known as a regular hexahedron and is one of the five platonic solids.
-A cube consists of six square faces, eight vertices, and twelve edges.
+A cube is a 3D solid object with six square faces and all the sides of a cube are of the same length.
+It is also known as a regular hexahedron and is one of the five platonic solids.
+The shape consists of six square faces, eight vertices, and twelve edges.
 The length, breadth, and height are of the same measurement in a cube since the 3D figure is a square that has all sides of the same length.
 In a cube, the faces share a common boundary called the edge that is considered as the bounding line of the edge.
-The structure of a cube is defined with each face being connected to four vertices and four edges, vertex connected with three edges and three faces, and edges are in touch with two faces and two vertices.
+The structure is defined with each face being connected to four vertices and four edges, vertex connected with three edges and three faces, and edges are in touch with two faces and two vertices.

 A cube is considered a special kind of square prism since all the faces are in the shape of a square and are platonic solid.
 There are many different properties of a cube just like any other 3D or 2D shape.
 The properties are:

 - A cube has 12 edges, 6 faces, and 8 vertices.

 - All the faces of a cube are shaped as a square hence the length, breadth, and height are the same.